PowerShell/DscResources/GettingStartedWithGitHub.md

 Continue to step 4 only when you no longer have any merge conflicts you need to resolve (and no longer need to run the command `rebase --continue`).

 ### 4, Update your pull request
-Force push to your branch to your forked repository.
+Force push to your branch in your forked repository.
 The pull request will then be updated automatically by GitHub.
 ```
 git push my <pull request branch> --force     # I.e git push my awesome_feature --force
 ```